vocalpy/vak/experiments.md

 `(cnn-bilstm-conda-env)$ python main.py --txt ./configs/config_list_bf_song_repository_all.txt `
 (Again you need to download the repository and change the paths in the config files to reflect where you have it saved on your system.)

-Lastly you can run `main.py` with a single `config.ini` file by using the `--config` flag and passing the name of the config.ini file as an argument:
-`(cnn-bilstm-conda-env)$ python main.py --config ./configs/config_bird0.ini`

 Bengalese finch song used as data for these experiments is from the following repositories: